AaronBertrand/ParamParser/README.md

 - Update ScriptDom
   - Download sqlpackage from [here](https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download) (or the NuGet package from [here](https://www.nuget.org/packages/Microsoft.SqlServer.TransactSql.ScriptDom/))
   - Extract `Microsoft.SqlServer.TransactSql.ScriptDom.dll` from the package and copy it to the same folder as the .ps1 file
-    - If you want to point elsewhere, update the `Add-Type` reference on line to point to that file location
+    - If you want to point elsewhere, update the `Add-Type` reference to point to that file location

 ### What does it do